Birkenhead House: Our full report

 - Each room has a satellite TV and DVD player.

 Health & safety

-Accepted payment on location: All credit cards are accepted and cash in SA rands.
+- All major credit cards are accepted, as well as cash in SA rands.